AkshayG257/TaskForHulkApps/AMS/README.md

 only admin can manage users

-THis app is having the most basic UI and is mostly using the laravel's default ui since it is more focused on the functionality
+This app is having the most basic UI and is mostly using the laravel's default ui since it is more focused on the functionality

+○ Tech stack used, including specific libraries / versions.
+    Laravel Framework : 8.75 and other related dependancies (Please refere Composer.json) jquery:3.6.0 (CDN IN USE)
+    Bootstrap: 4.3.1 (CDN IN USE)
+    Mysql Database 5.7
+    php 7.4

+○ Estimated time to complete your test.
+Because of the laravel's in build feautures like authentication this project was developed in minimum time span approximately 3-4 hours.
+Authentication and other functionalities are fully functional and can be utilized.

+What is pending by your side?
+1. Design Ehancementes
+2. Edit Functinality for both Appointments and Users
+3. Some minor Validations
+4. Reusabel code and functions

+○ A quick paragraph with how you approached the project, what you liked

+ This application is desigend and developed with keeping the end requirements in mind.
+The architecture is straight forward to meet the requirement.
+The scalability of this app with respect to both UI design and Backend Functionality is very high.
+Current implimentation as the most basic one to save time but can be be inhanced over time easily.

+○ Project setup guidelines

 Steps for Installation